 He sighed indefinitely, "I'm going home."

-Banished from his own home, exiled into the abyss of the divine order—Syreene made it clear her dear brother wouldn't be welcomed for dinner until he satisfied the appointment she made with a rather dignitary priest of Dovve.
-There Cabil stood hands in his pockets, dressed casual before the glorious goth-like exostructure.
-Its façade flushed a soft beige as the warm sunset cascaded upon the horizon; spade tipped spires crowned the ancient edifice, pointed arches, glossy colorful mirrors trimming stone; it was all so foreign to him, yet, beautiful.
+Banished from his own home, exiled into the abyss of the divine order—Syreene made it clear her dear brother wouldn't be welcomed for dinner until he satisfied the appointment she made with the dignitary priest of Dovve.
+Cabil stood hands in his pockets, dressed casual before the glorious goth-like exostructure.
+Its façade shone a soft beige as the warm sunset cascaded upon the horizon.
+Spade tipped spires crowned the ancient edifice, pointed arches, glossy colorful mirrors trimming stone; it was all so foreign to him, yet, beautiful.

 A soft chime echoed in his ears, calling to him, beckoning a glance to the woman sitting on a bench adjacent.
 He choked, a swarm of butterflies sashaying in his stomach.
 Her long brunette tresses fell upon her shoulder elegantly in a single loose ponytail—an earthly, motherly aura roamed her compass as she mended nylon ties to a mounting bar.
 So graceful her posture, dressed in a cornflower blue frilly gown to compliment her radiant copper eyes.
-His fix to her strictly overwhelmed with bewildered emotion, she broke the odd air between them with a wave and smile.
-He closed his parted lips, regaining composure, and answering with a mirroring gesture.
+His fixation bewildered her, braking the odd air between them with a wave and smile.
+He regained composure, and answered with a mirroring gesture.
 As he veered back and entered the nave, he clasped a palm over his head, shutting his eyes only briefly to erase a familiar face from his memories before absorbing the magnificent organs of the temple.

-The depth floating down the dark mosaic floor resonated a calming monastic chant, between the stone pillars, the polished mahogany pews, and against the translucent curvilinear windows of Khorgathe's goddess sisters.
-The lofty contour wore a muted variegation of oranges and violets, and as he continued to survey across the motif radial design above him, his eyes fell to the sunlight-inviting apse.
-Vibrant, transparent hues of cool blues teemed onto the altar, and standing in the chancel, a man dressed in a crimson tassel-topped ivory robe sweeping the floors.
+The depth floating down the dark mosaic floor resonated a calm monastic chant; between the stone pillars, the polished mahogany pews, and against the translucent curvilinear windows of Khorgathe's goddess sisters it wafted.
+The contour wore a variegation of oranges and violets, and as he continued to survey across the motif radial design above him, his eyes fell to the sunlight-inviting apse.
+Vibrant, transparent hues of cool blues teemed onto the altar.
+And there, sweeping the chancel, a man garbed in a crimson tassel-topped ivory robe humming a tune.

-Humming to the mellowed chorale, Cabil became more apparent to the priest as he leisurely approached him.
 "Evening, may I help you?"
-He questioned as he brought his sweeping to a pause, pushing the bridge of his rectangular framed glasses over his snub pointed nose.
+The clergyman questioned as he brought his sweeping to a pause, pushing the bridge of his rectangular framed glasses over his snub pointed nose.

 "Ahh!
 Mr. Hargann!
 Your appointment was for a couple hours prior.
-I was sure I wouldn't be seeing you today, but, it's better late than never, yes?"
-He settled his broom aside, eagerly taking Cabil by the shoulder and sitting him down on a nearby pew.
-"Yes, yes, I am Father Narus Sierafin Benoventeg, but the congregation call me Father Nars for short."
+I was sure you wouldn't have made it today.
+Better late than never, yes?"
+He settled his broom aside, eagerly taking Cabil by the shoulder and sitting him down on a pew.
+"Yes, yes, I am Father Narus-Sierafin Benoventeg, but the congregation calls me Father Narus for short."
 He sat aside Cabil with the most dulcet smile etched on his friendly face.
 "I am most pleased you decided to pay me a visit today.
-Not many are willing to express their deep need for assistance, guidance, or even prayer, and even more have lost all faith in our deities.
-This is truly the most vital step in clarity, peace with one's self, and starting anew."
+Not many are willing to express their deep need for assistance, guidance, or even prayer.
+Many have lost all faith in our deities.
+This is truly a vital step in clarity, peace with one's self, and starting anew."

-As he jabbered on, Cabil couldn't help but notice an odd air floating around him.
-This priest was very peculiar, he mused.
-Although he hasn't encountered many religious men in his short years of living, he was certain of their vibe.
+As he jabbered on, Cabil couldn't help but notice an odd air around him.
+This priest was very peculiar.
+Although he hadn't encountered many religious men in his short years of living, he was certain of their vibe.
 Pretentious, perhaps wearing a mask to conceal something hostile?
-Malicious?
-A monster in plain sight, hiding in the highly respected title known as priest.
-And to add onto the charade, he's a pretty boy—long sand pebble blond tresses framed his oval silhouette, porcelain rose lips with crystalline sapphire eyes tinted sage.
-He shouldn't jump to conclusions just yet, but the monotone of itching awaiting disaster pounded in his head anxiously.
-Could be the recent brawl in the square raddling his jitters, could be a gut feeling—
+A monster in plain sight, hiding behind the highly respected title known as priest.
+And to add onto the charade, he's a pretty boy—long sand pebble blond hair framing his oval silhouette, strong jawline, crystalline sapphire eyes tinted sage.
+He shouldn't jump to conclusions just yet, but the muttering of awaiting disaster pounded in his head anxiously.
+Could be the recent brawl in the square rattling his jitters, could be a gut feeling—

 "Hmm?"
-He jerked his head up startlingly, affixing crossed arms as he slouched into his seat.
+Startled, he jerked his head up, arms crossed as he sat up from his slouching.

 "Was the website easy to maneuver?"